opeolluwa/backend-for-humans/src/module_1/classification_of_programming_languages.md

 ![binaries](../assets//binay_numbers.png)

-Humans are incapable of writing complex instructions in binary due to a high tendency of attention loss that lead to making multiple mistakes.
-This why computer programming languages are necessary.
+Humans are incapable of writing complex instructions in binary — it's far too easy to lose track and make mistakes.
+This is why computer programming languages are necessary.

 Programming languages use an `English-like` construct which is easier to write and learn and consequently, easier to instruct the computer with.
 As of today, there are hundreds of programming languages, or a few thousand.
 Some of the popular ones are Python, C++, Java, C, and COBOL, to mention a few.